On Non Ergodic Property of Bose Gas with Weak Pair Interaction

 \section{Introduction}

 In this paper we study divergences in some nonequilibrium diagram technique which is analogous to the Keldysh diagram technique.
-It is more or less evident that these divergences are the same as the divergences in the kinetic equations discovered by Cohen and Dorfman \cite{1,2}.
+It is more or less evident that these divergences are the same as the divergences in the kinetic equations discovered by Cohen and Dorfman \cite{1,111,2}.
 We develop the general theory of renormalization of such divergences analogously to the Bogoliubov --- Parasiuk \(R\)-operation method \cite{3,4,5}.
-Our main result can be formulated as follows: for a wide class of Bose systems in the sense of formal power series on coupling constant there exists non-Gibbs functional \(\langle \cdot \rangle\) such that the correlators
+Our main result can be formulated as follows: for a wide class of Bose systems in the sense of formal power series on coupling constant there exists non-Gibbs functional \(\langle \cdot \rangle\), commuting with the number of particle operator such that the correlators

 are translation invariant, do not depend on \(t\) and satisfy the weak cluster property.
 Here \(\Psi^\pm\) are the fields operators and the weak cluster property means the following

 there \(\delta_i\in\{1,0\},\;i=1,2...n\) and